Ways of Giving

 To leave a legacy to St Lawrence College you simply need to include details of the donation in your will.
 This can be done by writing a will, by making an amendment or ‘codicil’ to an existing will or by setting up a Trust.
 Contact us to find out more about leaving a legacy to St Lawrence College.

-For more information about the St Lawrence 1879 Legacy Society, please click here.
+For more information about the St Lawrence 1879 Legacy Society, please contact the Development Director on 01843 572879 or click here to view the latest Legacy brochure.